 When you get to your new house, I was always the designated director.
 We tried once putting a sign up on the wall with the colors of the tapes and what rooms they went in but it slowed it down and people (mostly who didn’t listen to the system) got confused.
 Have your list of what colors go in what rooms and be there to direct people to where boxes need to go.
 Or just unload everything and then sort boxes into their correct rooms after.

 Now, this is when the index is AWESOME.
-You can look at your index and see which boxes you need to unpack first so you don’t have open and half unpacked boxes everywhere.
+You can look at your index and see which boxes you need to unpack first so you don’t have open random boxes and have half unpacked boxes everywhere.
 Start with dishes, toiletries, and bedroom items.
 We tried to get the kids rooms put together first to give them a sense of security as fast as possible.

 Unpacking takes a few days, and you always end up needing a specific item or thinking, “Oh!
 The cookie sheets would be perfect in this weird cupboard!
-Where are those?!” and you can find EXACTLY where they are in a jiffy.
+Where are those?!”
+Now you can find EXACTLY where they are in a jiffy.
 Don’t want to spend time scanning the index?
 Pull it up on your phone or computer and do a quick search for the item you’re looking for and it’ll tell you what box you’re in.

 Another benefit of having the index on your phone, as I unpacked a box I erased it from the list.
 That way I only saw the things left there that needed to be unpacked.